Action on Ending Gut-and-Replace in 2021 and 2022

 Article III, Section 14 provides in relevant part, “Each law shall embrace but one subject which shall be expressed in its title.”

 Article III, Section 15 provides in relevant part that “No bill shall become law unless it shall pass three readings in each out on separate days.”

-Unfortunately, legislators use deceptive practices such as “gut and replace”, when a bill is stripped of its original content and replaced with an unrelated bill’s contents, and “Franken-bills” which is when bills encompassing various subjects are cobbled together into 1 bill.
+Unfortunately, legislators use deceptive practices such as “gut and replace”, when a bill is stripped of its original content and replaced with an unrelated bill’s contents, and “Frankenstein bills” which is when bills encompassing various subjects are cobbled together into one bill.